-RULONA continues definitions from current law, modifying the definitions of "acknowledgment," "notarial act," and "verification on oath or affirmation."
+RULONA would continue definitions from current law, modifying the definitions of "acknowledgment," "notarial act," and "verification on oath or affirmation."

-RULONA adds definitions of "electronic," "electronic signature," "notary public," "official stamp," "person," "record," "sign," "signature," "stamping device," and "state."
+RULONA would add definitions of "electronic," "electronic signature," "notary public," "official stamp," "person," "record," "sign," "signature," "stamping device," and "state."